Uni-tasks/blockchain-art-store/README.md

 # TODO:

-- After sending ETH to contract, transfer the ETH to previous owner.
+- ~~After sending ETH to contract, transfer the ETH to previous owner.~~
+- ~~Fix bug, where every transaction is requested twice in Metamask.~~ (Changed nothing, but doesn't happen anymore)

 # Setup